robwco/workshop-marketing/freelancing.md

 When you're a freelancer, it seems like work is destined to come in bunches and leave you thinking: "Where were all of these clients 2 weeks ago?"

-The truth is, though, you have a hand in it – and if you stopped waiting until you're out of work to jumpstart your client outreach, you could totally avoid it.
+The truth is you have a hand in it – and if you stopped waiting until you're out of work to jumpstart your client outreach, you could totally avoid it.

 ## Dry spells actually begin when you're fully-booked!
 See, just like you suck at estimating how long a client project will take, you also suck at estimating how long the income you just got will sustain you.